boltops-tools/lono/README.md

 $ guard
 </pre>

-The initial lono it also sets up guard-lono and guard-cloudformation.
-This continuously generate the cloud formation templates and continuously verify the cloud formation templates via AWS's cfn-validate-template command.
+The lono init comamnd also sets up guard-lono and guard-cloudformation.
+Guard-lono continuously generates the cloud formation templates and guard-cloudformation continuously verifies that the cloud formation templates are valid via AWS's cfn-validate-template command.